Beautiful in summer and winter, the St Marys River originates high in the Selkirk Mountain Range and flows to Fort Steele

 Bends near the Kimberley Campgrounds.

-are considered to be highly productive trout (cutthroat) streams.
-Special licences are required and may be purchased
+ll rivers are considered to be highly productive trout (cutthroat) streams.
+Special licences are required and may be

-on-line or at licenced vendors.
-Fishers can walk and wade along our property and the fishing is superb, dry fly fishing is
+purchased on-line or at licenced vendors.
+Fishers can walk and wade along our property and the fishing is superb.

-launch.
+We have a boat launch.
 We can recommend a river stretch of the river which is right for you.
-We provide a shuttle service for
+We provide a shuttle

 We also have local flies for fishing which are available for purchase.